Services

 • Server and client responsibilities are not cleanly separated.

-• App Router features were adopted without a clear operational model for the whole platform.
+• App Router features were adopted without a clear production model for the whole platform.

-• Quick check: trace one stale or inconsistent route from fetch behaviour through mutation, segment caching, and route invalidation.
+• Trace one stale or inconsistent route from fetch behaviour through mutation, segment caching, and route invalidation.

 • Which routes are stale, inconsistent, or performing poorly first.